How To Get Rid Of Toilet Odor

 - The water has evaporated from the toilet bowl.
 This commonly occurs in rarely used toilets, such as those in a basement or guest room.

-- If you have a damaged wax sealing ring under the toilet, it can allow sewer gas to leak into the bathroom.
-If you have a rocking toilet, this can be the cause of the odors.
+- If you have a damaged wax ring located at the bottom of the toilet, underneath, it can allow some airflow and sewer gas to leak into the bathroom.
+If you have a rocking toilet, this can be the cause of the odors and urine smells.

 - Sewer organisms that seep into the house side of a toilet trap.